St Andrews International School Bangkok

 St Andrews International School Bangkok (โรงเรียนนานาชาติเซนต์แอนดรูว์สกรุงเทพฯ, RTGS: Rong Rian Nana Chat Sen Aendru Krung Thep) is a British International School founded in 1997 that provides a British-style education and curriculum to children ranging from Foundation Stage 1 (2 years old) to High School (18 years old).
 St Andrews is a Nord Anglia Education operated school and part of a network of 78 schools that spans across 31 countries.
 St Andrews has over 2000 students representing an international community of 50+ nationalities.
 St Andrews is an inclusive school that welcomes students of all abilities to be ambitious and learn in a diverse and safe environment.

-The school is located across two campuses in close proximity on Sukhumvit Road in Phra Khanong District and Watthana District.
-St Andrews Primary School is located on Sukhumvit 71 Soi 20/1, accessible from On Nut and Phra Khanong BTS stations.
+The school is located across two campuses in close proximity on Sukhumvit Road in Vadhana District and Khlong Toei District.
+St Andrews Primary School is located on Sukhumvit 71 Soi Pridi Banomyong 20/1, accessible from On Nut and Phra Khanong BTS stations.
 St Andrews High School is located on 1020 Sukhumvit Rd, close to Ekkamai Gateway shopping mall, Ekkamai and Phra Khanong BTS stations.

 History

 Established in 1997, St Andrews International School, Primary and High School were previously located on the same campus on Sukhumvit Soi 71.
-In August 2017, St Andrews International School expanded and redeveloped a nearby private bilingual Thai school into a new purpose-built High School campus on Sukhumvit Road.
+In August 2017, St Andrews International School expanded and redeveloped a nearby private Thai school into a new purpose-built High School campus on Sukhumvit Road.

 In 2020, St Andrews International School, Primary School was awarded the ISC 2020 International School of the Year and for the Best Environmental initiative of 2020 with the ‘Eco Beasts’.